 Take an exciting discovery tour beneath the streets of the metropolis with a visit to the Berliner Unterwelten-Museum.
 Learn more about the secret history of the city.
-Descend into abandoned Metro stations, bunkers, as well as tunnel and channel systems.
+Descend into bunkers as well as tunnel systems.
 The headquarters of the Underworlds Association is located in a former bunker in the transport hub of Gesundbrunnen.
 Learn all about the capital's many underground facilities in the four-floor exhibition.

 Berlin's history: hidden things rediscovered

 Berlin's surface is just the visible part of the city: among the large squares and streets, relics, tunnels and secret passages from Berlin's changing history slumber.
 Particularly impressive are the ruins of bunkers.
 Since 1997, the Berlin non-profit Underworlds Association has managed these fateful buildings.
 1999 is the first time that visitors are taken on guided tours through the extensive bunker complex in Gesundbrunnen U-Bahnhof.
 The Association is formed to explore, document and preserve Berlin's underground infrastructure and make it available to the public.
-Throughout the year, Unterwelten-Museum gives seminars, workshops and numerous tours and exhibitions offering vivid insights into the work up close.
+Throughout the year, Unterwelten-Museum gives seminars and numerous tours and exhibitions offering vivid insights into the work up close.
 Various guided tours focus on the civilian air raid during the Second World War.
-On tours through the underground, you also encounter special historic features such as the pneumatic tube system, East Germany escape tunnels, ammunition findings and archaeological treasures.
+On tours through the underground, you also encounter special historic features such as East Germany escape tunnels, ammunition findings and archaeological treasures.
 The Berliner Unterwelten guides reveal exciting and moving insights.
-Learn about how Berlin was built on sand and how it came to be what it is today, as you discover the impressive historic waterworks on the Müggelsee.
 Also recommended is a descent into the basement of the BerlinerKindl brewery in Berlin-Neukölln.
 Parts of the plant date from the establishment of this privately-owned brewery in 2009.
 After the tour, you can sample the house beers.
-The extraordinary exhibition of Germania examines the Nazis' plans for the intended imperial capital of Berlin.
+The extraordinary exhibition of "Myth of Germania" examines the Nazis' plans for the intended imperial capital of Berlin.

 Highlights of Berliner Unterwelten-Museum